 Why Bongani Zungu would be a fantastic fit at Rangers

 Zungu, 27, came through the ranks of Dynamos FC in South Africa and played for the University of Pretoria and Mamelodi Sundowns before moving to Portugal.
-He joined Vittoria Guimaraes’ B side in the summer of 2016 and represented the club with the senior team on 27 occasions.
+He joined Vittoria Guimaraes’ B side in the summer of 2016 and represented the club’s senior team on 27 occasions.

 His impressive performances earned him a move to France with SC Amiens in August 2017 and since then, he has been a regular member of the French outfit.
 He has also been a regular for the national side and has already made 24 appearances for South Africa.
-The report suggests that La Liga side Real Mallorca are also interested in securing his services (h/t Glasgow Live).
+Earlier, La Liga side Real Mallorca were also interested in securing his services (h/t Glasgow Live).

 Zungu could provide depth in Rangers’ midfield

 One key area the manager needs to strengthen is the defensive midfield position.
-Though the Gers have a plethora of attack-minded midfielders in the ranks, Glen Kamara would be the only option available in the deep-lying role after Andy Halliday leaves when his contract comes to an end in the summer.
+Though the Gers have a plethora of attack-minded midfielders in the ranks, Glen Kamara would be the only option available in the deep-lying role after Andy Halliday leaves after his contract expiry in the summer.